industrial-edge/iot-gateway/docs/Installation.md

 ![iot gateway save deploy](./graphics/iot-gateway-save-deploy.png)

-Now every data published to the bus adaptor topic of the IE Databus will get published to the aws cloud.
+Now every data published to the bus adaptor topic of the Databus will get published to the AWS Cloud.
-E.g. data published to the topic `CloudConnectot/toAWS` in the IE Databus will get published to the topic `CloudConnector/` of the aws IoT thing.
-The publish topic to which the IE Cloud Connector will publish the data in the aws cloud is set in the "Advanced" Tab of the IE Cloud Connector Client settings, the default value is `CloudConnector/`
+E.g. data published to the topic `CloudConnectot/toAWS` in the Databus will get published to the topic `CloudConnector/test` of the AWS IoT thing.
+The publish topic to which the Cloud Connector will publish the data in the AWS Cloud is set in the "Advanced" Tab of the Cloud Connector Client settings, the default value is `CloudConnector/test`

 ### Testing the Connection to the cloud